Lawrence Cruciana

 Lawrence is actively engaged in ongoing security research and community development which mitigates supply-chain vulnerabilities introduced by smaller businesses into enterprise organizations.
 His specific emphasis recently is focusing on improving the overall security of the information ecosystem by incorporating unique risks introduced into smaller government and mid-market organizations through IT MSPs and third party trusted vendors.

-Examples of Past Presentations
+Examples of Past Presentations/Publications

 Lawrence Cruciana has experience in speaking on a number of subjects related to the SMB security sphere.
 If you are interested in having Lawrence present at an event, below are three examples of recent presentations that may speak to your audience.
 Feel free to contact us to suggest additional topics or areas of focus!

-"Residual Risk: It's Not Always About The Zero Days"
+"Residual Risk: It's Not Always About the Zero Days"

 The state of Cybersecurity often is typified in terms of the latest flashy 0-Day exploit or the most recent high-profile data breach.
 While these are characteristic elements of the state of security, they are not representative of the vast majority of successful attacks.
 Often, smaller organizations focus on implementing increasingly complex, capable, and expensive cybersecurity tools rather than securing the practical and, often, more opportunistic areas of the information ecosystem.
-This session will review the vulnerability management practices of a typical commercial entity, identify the common pitfalls encountered by IT teams in this pursuit, and present practical and directly-implementable methods to implement meaningful security controls across a modern multi-vendor environment.
+This session will review the vulnerability management practices of a typical commercial entity, identify the common pitfalls encountered by IT teams in this pursuit, and present practical and directly implementable methods to implement meaningful security controls across a modern multi-vendor environment.
 Using the CIS Controls, we'll address many of the most commonly attacked areas found in most information ecosystems using free and low- cost methods that are easily implemented and understood.
 Attendees will walk away with actionable information, field-proven tools, and practical methods to improve the cybersecurity posture of their individual environments.

 "The SMB Supply Chain Ecosystem"